Could 'bankrupt' Birmingham sell assets to raise funds?

 With its finances under scrutiny after it essentially went bankrupt, could Birmingham City Council sell off the land and property it owns to pay its bills?

-It is two weeks since the authority said it was ceasing all non-essential spending. as it desperately worked out how to balance its books and pay off £750m in equal pay claims.
+It is two weeks since the authority said it was ceasing all non-essential spending, as it desperately worked out how to balance its books and pay off £750m in equal pay claims.

-In a report ahead of its meeting on 25 September to put together a financial recovery plan, it is set to ask the government for "exceptional financial support" - likely to take the form of permission to borrow money to service debt, or sell assets, like buildings and land, to raise cash to deal with its financial liabilities.
+In a report ahead of its meeting on 25 September to put together a financial recovery plan, it is set to ask the government for "exceptional financial support" - likely to take the form of permission to borrow money to service debt, or sell assets, such as buildings and land, to raise cash to deal with its financial liabilities.

 The Mayor of the West Midlands Andy Street has also suggested it should bring in a "taskforce of property experts" to realise its assets to help deal "specifically with the mammoth equal pay bill".